March 5, 2026 | Market Reports

 What the February 2026 GTA Real Estate Market Update Actually Tells Us

-GTA REALTORS reported 3,868 home sales through the TRREB MLS System in February 2026, down 6.3 percent compared to February 2025.
+GTA REALTORS reported 3,868 home sales through TRREB’s MLS System in February 2026, down 6.3 percent compared to February 2025.
 The average selling price came in at $1,008,968, down 7.1 percent year over year.

 Those are the numbers that get reported.
-Here is what did not make the headline:
+Here is what did not make the headline.

 New listings dropped by 17.7 percent year over year.
 That is nearly three times the rate at which sales declined.
+Sales fell 6.3 percent.
+New listings fell 17.7 percent.
+Supply is pulling back faster than demand.
+That is the real story in February 2026.

 When fewer homes come to market than buyers are looking for, the gap between supply and demand tightens.
 TRREB President Daniel Steinfeld noted that if listings continue trending lower through spring, competition between buyers will increase, supporting prices and a recovery in sales.

 TRREB Chief Information Officer Jason Mercer put a specific number on it: more than 100,000 buyers are currently holding off on a home purchase in the GTA.
 They are waiting for prices to level off and for positive news on the trade front.
-When those conditions shift, the re-entry of even a fraction of those buyers will change market dynamics quickly.

 If You Are Thinking About Selling